Zahid09987/Zahid-task/README.md

-# Welcome to GitHub Desktop!
+# Algorithmics and Pseudocodes

-This is your README.
-READMEs are where you can communicate what your project is and how to use it.
+This is my own README where everyone can see what I'm doing.

-Write your name on line 6, save it, and then head back to GitHub Desktop.